-Top: Pretty obvious.
-The dominant (inserting) sexual partner.
-Also called the pitcher.
+Top: Obvious.
+The dominant (inserting) sex partner.

-Bottom: The passive sexual partner.
-The guy who takes it.
+Bottom: Passive sexual partner.
 Catcher.

-Cub: A younger version of a bear.
+Cub: A young bear.

-Daddy: A typically older, financially established gay man.
+Daddy: An older, financially established gay man.

 Daddy Chaser: A gay man who pursues daddies.